mdn/content/files/en-us/web/security/practical_implementation/tls/index.md

 - `includeSubDomains` {{optional_inline}}
   - : Specifies whether user agents should upgrade requests on subdomains to HTTPS.
 For example, setting `includeSubDomains` on `domain.example.com` will cause requests on `host1.domain.example.com` and `host2.domain.example.com` to be upgraded.
 - `preload` {{optional_inline}}
-  - : Specifies whether the site should be included in the [HSTS preload list](https://hstspreload.org/).
+  - : Specifies whether the site should be preloaded.
+Including this directive means your site will be included in the [HSTS preload list](https://hstspreload.org/).

 #### Steps

-1. Set a `max-age` value of at least six months (15768000).
-Longer periods such as two years (63072000) are recommended.
+1. Set a `max-age` value of at least six months (`15768000`).
+Longer periods such as two years (`63072000`) are recommended.
 Once this value is set, the site must continue to support HTTPS until the expiry time has been reached.
 2. Set `includeSubDomains` if at all possible, to improve security on subdomains.
 Careful testing is needed when setting `includeSubDomains`, as it could disable sites on subdomains that don't yet have HTTPS enabled.
 3. Set `preload` to include the website in the [HSTS preload list](https://hstspreload.org/) if possible.
-Web browsers will do HTTPS upgrades sites in this list without ever having to receive the initial `Strict-Transport-Security` header.
-This prevents [downgrade attacks](https://en.wikipedia.org/wiki/Downgrade_attack) upon first use and is recommended for all high risk websites.
-Note that being included in the HSTS preload list requires `includeSubDomains` to also be set.
+Web browsers will do HTTPS upgrades to preloaded sites before receiving the initial `Strict-Transport-Security` header.
+This prevents [downgrade attacks](https://en.wikipedia.org/wiki/Downgrade_attack) upon first use and is recommended for all high-risk websites.
+Note that being included in the HSTS preload list also requires `includeSubDomains` to be set, and `max-age` to be set to a minimum of 1 year (`31536000`).

 ### Examples